 1. Are there scholarship opportunities?

 Yes!
-Ave Maria University offers a variety of scholarship opportunities, including a very competitive Academic Scholarship based on GPA and standardized test scores.
-In addition we have Music Major Scholarships, which are awarded on the basis of applicants’ auditions for admission into the music program.
-Typically auditions take place during the senior year of high school, and there are special audition weekends throughout the year.
-We now offer a new Choral Scholarship as well, which is available any qualified student (regardless of major) in connection to performance in an AMU choral ensemble.
+Ave Maria University offers a variety of scholarship opportunities, including a very competitive Academic Scholarship based on GPA and standardized test scores, as well as merit-based Music Major Scholarships.
+AMU now offers a new Choral Scholarship as well, which is available any qualified student (non-music majors) in connection to performance in an AMU choral ensemble.

 2. In what performance areas can students concentrate at AMU?